LeoArs06/ChangeMyMAC/README.md

    ```

 ## Usage

 After executing the program, the "Change My MAC" graphical interface will appear.
 Enter the network interface name in the "Network Interface" field, and then you're ready to perform some operations:

-- **generate a random MAC address**, click the "Generate Random MAC Address" button.
+- **generate a random MAC address**, click the "Random MAC Address" button.
-- **change the MAC address** of the network interface to the provided one, click the "Change MAC Address" button.
+- **change the MAC address** of the network interface to the provided one, click the "Update MAC Address" button.

 ## Contributions

-This project was developed by me [LeoArs06](https://github.com/LeoArs06) and [Natisfaction](https://github.com/Natisfaction), a cool dude.
+This project was developed by me [LeoArs06](https://github.com/LeoArs06) and [Natisfaction](https://github.com/Natisfaction), a cool friend of mine.

 ## Licence